A Scanner Darkly (film): Critical response

 Entertainment Weekly gave the film a "C−" rating, and Owen Gleiberman was unimpressed, writing that the film is "more fun to think about than [it] is to experience," and found the film's storyline "goes nowhere."

 In his review for The Guardian, Peter Bradshaw wrote, "The movie is often startling and engrossing, but the question of what the heck is going on, and why, is never entirely absent from your mind."

 Jack Mathews, in his review for The New York Daily News, called it "a murky, dialogue-heavy tale of intrigue."

 Roger Moore from the Orlando Sentinel states: "Linklater's willingness to experiment ... is laudable.
 But I'm not sure he's reinventing animation here, or even adequately serving that older-than-children animation audience."
 Tom Long from the Detroit News praised one aspect of the film, saying "[h]ere's a guy willing to take risks, willing to tackle challenging material, willing to assume his audience has a brain."
 At the same time, Long notes that "[u]nfortunately, his audience's collective brain is going to be hurting mightily for the first hour of this film".
 Michael Booth from the Denver Post states that "[t]he artiness gets in the way of thrilling plot twists; we're still trying to sort out images when we should be sorting out facts."

 Chris Vognar from the Dallas Morning News stated that "[m]uch like someone who doesn't realize how high he is, A Scanner Darkly talks too much and doesn't say enough".

 Home media

 The DVD was released in North America on December 19, 2006, and in the UK on January 22, 2007; Blu ray and HD DVD versions were released on April 10, 2007, and May 10, 2010.
 The following extras are included: the theatrical trailer; "Weight of the Line", an animation tales feature; "One Summer in Austin", a short documentary on the filming of the movie; and audio commentary from actor Keanu Reeves, director Richard Linklater, producer Tommy Pallotta, author Jonathan Lethem, and Philip K. Dick's daughter, Isa Dick Hackett.
 Entertainment Weekly felt that the commentary track was "friendly and aimless", but found the featurette on the rotoscoping process, "a lot more lively".

+Legacy

+The film has garnered a cult following over the years.
+The A.V.
+Club has called it "the greatest adaptation of Dick’s work."
+Inverse called it one of the most underrated Dick adaptations and "the right movie for our times."
+Looper called it "an excellent film" and put it in the top ten Philip K. Dick adaptations.

+Keanu Reeves named it as one of his favorite film projects.